Description

 About Klara Takacs:

 Takács Klára (Lengyeltóti, 1945. április 24. – 2017. január 21.)
 Kossuth-díjas magyar operaénekesnő, mezzoszoprán.
-Zeneművészeti Főiskola ének-opera szakán szerzett diplomát 1973-ban.
+A Zeneművészeti Főiskola ének-opera szakán szerzett diplomát 1973-ban.
 Gluck Orfeusz és Euridiké című operájának a címszerepében mutatkozott be az Operaházban, ahol 1973 és 1989 között az egyik vezető mezzoszoprán énekes volt.
 Vendégszerepelt Európa több híres operaházában, az Egyesült Államokban, Japánban és Argentínában.
 A világ 45 városában lépett fel, többek között a New York-i Metropolitanben és Carnegie Hall-ban, a bécsi Staatsoperben, a velencei La Fenice-ben illetve a Salzburgi Ünnepi Játékokon.
 Opera, oratórium- és dallemezei közül nyolcat nemzetközi nagydíjjal jutalmaztak.
 Az 1982-ben megjelent Mahler Gyermekgyászdalok című lemezét a Francia Akadémia előadói nagydíjjal ismert el.

 About the Conductors: